kptdev/kpt/rollouts/docs/development.md

 * [api](../api): Definition of the KRM API supported by the rollouts controllers.
 * [config](../config): The generated rollouts manifests.
+* [controllers](../controllers): The controllers and related code for the Rollout CRDs.
 * [manifests](../manifests): The generated rollouts manifests in kpt package format.
 * [clusterstore](../pkg/clusterstore): Represents a store of kubernetes clusters.
 * [packageclustermatcher](../pkg/packageclustermatcher): Matches discovered packages to known clusters.